Pakistan army pushed political role for militant-linked groups

 Saeed’s charity and Khalil’s Ansar ul-Umma organisation are both seen by the United States as fronts for militant groups the army has been accused of sponsoring.
 The military denies any policy of encouraging radical groups.

+Both Islamist groups deny their political ambitions were engineered by the military.
+The official army spokesman was not available for comment after queries were sent to the press wing.

 Still, hundreds of MML supporters, waving posters of Saeed and demanding his release from house arrest, chanted “Long live Hafiz Saeed!
-Long live the Pakistan army!” at political rallies during the run-up to the by-election.
+Long live the Pakistan army!” at political rallies during the past week.

 “Anyone who is India’s friend is a traitor, a traitor,” went another campaign slogan, a reference to Sharif’s attempts to improve relations with long-time foe India that was a source of tension with the military.